CaptainMirage/Temperature-Converter/README.md

 ## Note

 This implementation does not currently support scientific notation for temperature inputs.
+It also freaks out when you try to say words like i said markiplier there, it thought its a Kelvin scale becuase the first letter it found was K in mark

 Feel free to modify the test cases or integrate the function into your own projects!